MLH-Fellowship/0/README.md

 # Welcome to TL;DR:!
-TL;DR: web that summarizes texts of any size to help users save time, powered by Flask, jinja2, NLP libraries, text-to-speech, and more.
+TL;DR: a web app that summarizes texts of any size to help users save time, powered by Flask, jinja2, NLP libraries, text-to-speech, and more.

 ![screenshot of TL;DR website](tdlr_screenshot.png?raw=true )